caerphoto/velum/README.md

 ## To Do

-1. Configuration: at present a lot of stuff is hard-coded, when it really should be configurable.
-Based on the brief research I've done on this, implementing this shouldn't be too difficult, but should provide significant benefits.

-2. Comments: not every blog wants or needs them, but they should be included, as the third-party options like Disqus, while easy to add, do not really integrate well into the styling of the page, being iframes and all.
+1. Comments: not every blog wants or needs them, but they should be included, as the third-party options like Disqus, while easy to add, do not really integrate well into the styling of the page, being iframes and all.

-3. Rebuilding the article database: adding a new article currently means restarting the server is necessary in order for it to be included in the article list, but  this obviously means downtime, and is not great from a UX perspective.
+2. Rebuilding the article database: adding a new article currently means restarting the server is necessary in order for it to be included in the article list, but  this obviously means downtime, and is not great from a UX perspective.
 A better option would be a way to send a special HTTP request